mint-choc-chip-skyblade/sshd-rando/README.md

 * Freestanding item models should all rest on the ground correctly without clipping into the floor
 * Speech bubbles will always and only appear above an NPC's head when they have some important information related to the randomizer (usually checks)
+* The `Remove Enemy Music` setting also removes the music which plays when Scaldera and Tentalus are vulnerable
+* All locations and items have cryptic hint text

 ### Not yet implemented
-* Gate of Time Sword requirement setting
 * Shop randomization
 * Flooded Faron Woods randomization
 * Chest Dowsing Matches Contents (CDMC) (we *do* have CTMC though)
 * Custom Models and Music (you can use the files from SDR to achieve this)
 * Random Music (you can use the files from SDR to achieve this)
-* Scrapper and Tadtones as items
+* Tadtones as items
 * Your loftwing moves very fast during the Levias fight (instead of being slowed to vanilla speed)
 * Trial Object Shuffle
 * Trial Treasure Shuffle
-* Starting with a Shield, Bottles, Gratitude Crystals, Heart Containers/Pieces, Treasures, Bugs
+* Starting with a Treasures or Bugs
 * Save File text isn't updated for the randomizer
-* Lightning Skyward Strike cosmetic setting